multiversx/mx-docs/docs/developers/transactions/tx-result-handlers.md

 Having only this marker set is no different from having no result handlers specified.
 It is only a compile-time artifact for ensuring type safety for outputs.
 :::

-Even when we are providing raw data to a transaction, without proxies, we are allowed to specify the original intended result type outselves.
+Even when we are providing raw data to a transaction, without proxies, we are allowed to specify the original intended result type ourselves.
 We do this by calling `.original_result()`, with no arguments.
 If the type cannot be inferred, we need to specify it explicitly, `.original_result::<OriginalType>()`.